 201 744 5405

-As the National Practice Leader for the unclaimed property consulting practice, Pam is responsible for business development and the management and delivery of consulting services.
-Pam brings over 20 years of diverse and extensive experience to clients of Georgeson’s unclaimed asset services.
+As the National Practice Leader of the unclaimed property consulting and reporting practice, Pam is responsible for business development and the management and delivery of consulting and reporting services.
+Pam brings over two decades of diverse and extensive experience to clients of Georgeson’s unclaimed asset services.

 Pam has technical expertise and experience in a broad range of industries.
-Prior to joining Georgeson, she served as a director in the unclaimed property consulting practice at Keane, where she was responsible for providing project oversight, monitoring quality reviews and assisting with staff development and training.
+Prior to joining Georgeson, she served as a director in an unclaimed property consulting practice where she was responsible for providing project oversight, monitoring quality reviews and assisting with staff development and training.
 In addition, Pam served in leadership roles as a subject matter specialist in various aspects of unclaimed property consulting and compliance; including audit assistance, state voluntary disclosure assistance, risk assessments, and policies and procedures.
-Pam also previously worked in the unclaimed property consulting practices at Thomson Reuters and Deloitte, and served as the audit director at the North Dakota Unclaimed Property Division.
+Pam also previously worked in the unclaimed property consulting practices at Thomson Reuters and Deloitte and served as the audit director for the North Dakota Unclaimed Property Division.

 Pam has been a featured speaker on the topic of unclaimed property at numerous conferences and has authored articles for trade association magazines and publications.
 While with the state, she was an active member of the National Association of Unclaimed Property Administrators (NAUPA) and received the NAUPA Presidential Distinguished Service Award for her work on the NAUPA Auditor Agenda Committee.
 She is also a member and frequent speaker for the Unclaimed Property Professionals Organization (UPPO) and currently serves as co-chair of the UPPO Leadership Development Committee.